UVADS/ds6013/deliverable_details.md

    - To be shared with clients and other stakeholders
    - Students should coordinate with stakeholders to determine best method for delivery

+---

 **4. Publishable paper**
    - Length: 6 pages maximum
    - The paper will summarize the research and findings
+   - Submit the file on Canvas
+   - Publication is not a requirement but it is encouraged!
+   - See paper [rubric]() for grading breakdown

    **Authors**
+   - Clients are cited as authors only if they make a direct contribution to the paper
    - Capstone advisors are occasionally listed as authors.
 If so, they are listed last.
 Include them **only** if they made a direct contribution to the paper **and** if they wish to be included.

    **Acknowledgments**